 In support of the changing needs of families, the University provides the following resources:

-- Care.com: Eligible faculty and staff now have access to a free premium membership for Care.com where they can get help finding child care providers, tutors, elder caregivers, pet sitters, house cleaners and more through the world’s largest network of caregivers.
+- Care@Work by Care.com: Eligible faculty and staff have access to a free premium membership for Care.com where they can get help finding child care providers, tutors, elder caregivers, pet sitters, house cleaners and more through the world’s largest network of caregivers.

-- The Dependent Care Subsidy Program provides assistance to households with an annual income of less than $150,000.
+- Through the Dependent Care Subsidy Program, the University provides assistance to households with an annual income of less than $150,000.
 If approved, the subsidy amount listed below is per dependent, with an annual maximum benefit of $3,000.

 - You may qualify for an annual tax-free dependent care subsidy of $1,500 for children under age 6, $750 for children ages 6 through 12 or $750 for adult or disabled dependents, when provided by qualified caregivers.

-- If you think you may qualify for either the 2020 or 2021 benefit, complete the application by Dec.
-4. You will be notified after this date if you are approved.
+- If you think you may qualify for the 2022 benefit, complete the application by Dec.
+3. You will be notified after this date if you are approved.
 For more information and a copy of the application, visit the Dependent Care Subsidy Program webpage.

 - Additional resources can be found on Human Resources’ WorkLife Benefits and Resources webpage, including Carebridge, the University’s faculty and staff assistance program, which connects faculty and staff with information, resources and referrals for caregiving.

-Although you can change your retirement plan contributions at any time, Open Enrollment is a perfect time to evaluate what you’re setting aside for retirement and ensure you’re on track to meet your future goals.
-You can log in and review your retirement account balance online with TIAA and increase your voluntary contributions through MySlice.
+And, don't forget, although you can change your retirement plan contributions at any time, Open Enrollment is a perfect time to evaluate what you’re setting aside for retirement and ensure you’re on track to meet your future goals.
+You can log in and review your retirement account balance online with TIAA and increase your contributions through MySlice.

 - Life Insurance and Accidental Death & Dismemberment (AD&D): The University provides you with life insurance and AD&D through MetLife, with options to purchase supplemental coverage for yourself and your family members at favorable group rates.
 Visit the Life Insurance page or the Accidental Death & Dismemberment (AD&D) Insurance page to learn more.
 A Statement of Health must be approved by MetLife before certain coverage is effective.
 Enroll or increase your supplemental life coverage to protect your family and gain a valuable additional benefit—free will preparation.